hannesdatta/thesis-guide/content/coach/expectation.md

 **Prepare thoroughly for meetings**
   * Have an agenda of things you would like to discuss.
-  * eep an eye on the time so that we do not run over time.
+  * Keep an eye on the time so that we do not run over time.
   * Be proactive - make suggestions, be creative, challenge the status quo!
-  * Not only come up with problems during your meetings, but also try to already have a set of potential solutions
+  * Not only come up with problems during your meetings, but also try to have a set of potential solutions
   * Send stuff (as __PDF documents__, not as Word documents) early enough to allow me to prepare.
-Generally, this is 24 hours before our meeting.
+Check our scheduling sheet for details and submission links.

 **Work in a team**
   * If you are supervised in a team, please send your material to each other early enough, so that you can (a) study each other’s work, and provide (b) a round of feedback before submitting material to your advisor